juliensimon/arcee-demos/conductor-rag/README.md

 ## Setup and Usage

-### 1. Setup Local Model
+### 1. Setup LLM Endpoint

-Before running the application, you need to have an OpenAI compatible model running locally on port 8080.
+Before running the application, you need to have an OpenAI compatible model endpoint available.
+You can configure the endpoint in `config.json`.
 Here are some popular options:

 ### Option 1: Ollama
 ```bash